-Cantaloupe Jam is a low-sugar cooked jam made with Pomona’s Pectin.
+Cantaloupe Jam is a low-sugar cooked jam made with Pomona’s Universal Pectin.
 Pomona’s Pectin contains no sugar or preservatives and jells reliably with low amounts of any sweetener.
-See below for where to buy.
 This recipe was created by Allison Carroll Duffy for Pomona’s Pectin.

 Allison says: “One thing to keep in mind in making this jam is that cantaloupe has much less acid than most other fruits.
 This means that this jam requires the addition of quite a lot of lemon juice to make it safe for boiling water bath canning.
 Please be sure to use the full quantity of lemon juice called for in the recipe.
 Using bottled lemon juice is highly recommended, as it has a standard level of acidity.
 If you choose to use fresh lemon juice, be sure to use standard, full-acid lemons.”

 - 6¾ cups cantaloupe (1/2-inch dice) peeled, seeded, & diced

 - 2 Tablespoons water

 - 4 teaspoons calcium water see step #1

 - 4 teaspoons Pomona’s Pectin mixed with sweetener

 - Before you begin, prepare calcium water.To do this, combine ½ teaspoon calcium powder (in the small packet in your box of Pomona’s pectin) with ½ cup water in a small, clear jar with a lid.
 Shake well.Extra calcium water should be stored in the refrigerator for future use.